Jenkins-Serrin type results for the Jang equation: Extensions of the classical Jenkins--Serrin theory

 This was proven by M. Fuchs in \cite[Theorems 2.1 and 4.1]{Fuchs:1991}.
-The existence of a hypersurface with prescribed mean curvature $H$ also follows from the non-variational approach in \cite{Andersson-Metzger:2009, Eichmair:2009-Plateau}; simply note that such surfaces are MOTSs in the initial data set $(M, g, k:= - \frac{H}{n-1} g)$.
+The existence of a hypersurface with prescribed mean curvature $H$ also follows from the non-variational approach in \cite{Andersson-Metzger:2009, Eichmair:2009-Plateau}, noting that such surfaces are MOTSs in the initial data set $(M, g, k= - H/(n-1) g)$.
 The proofs in \cite{Andersson-Metzger:2009, Eichmair:2009-Plateau} proceed by constructing a limit of solutions of regularized Jang equations whose boundary values diverge to plus and minus infinity near $\partial_+ \Omega$ and $\partial_- \Omega$ respectively.
-The observation we have exploited in the proof of Theorem \ref{thm:mainjss} that the capillarity term in the regularized Jang equation contributes ``with a good sign" in the flux integrals (\ref{eqn:flux-}) and (\ref{eqn:flux+}) can be used to show that the boundaries of prescribed mean curvature arising in this way also minimize (\ref{eqn:brane}).
+The observation that the capillarity term in the regularized Jang equation contributes ``with a good sign" in the flux integrals (\ref{eqn:flux-}) and (\ref{eqn:flux+}) that we exploited in the proof of Theorem \ref{thm:mainjss} can be used to show that the boundaries of prescribed mean curvature arising in this way also minimize (\ref{eqn:brane}).
 Cf. \cite[Remark 3.2]{Eichmair:2009-Plateau}. \end{remark}